 Cherry is a pioneer when it comes to mechanical switches.
-Their blue, brown and red mechanical switches are very popular and are used in high-quality and branded mechanical keyboards.
+Their blue, brown, and red mechanical switches are very popular and are used in high-quality and branded mechanical keyboards.
 Recently they have come with their new low profile mechanical witch which is Cherry MX Low Profile RGB Red Switch.
-This is the first low profile mechanical switch from Cherry.
+This is the first low-profile mechanical switch from Cherry.
 The switch is linear with transparent housing and designed for use with SMD LEDs.
-This low profile switch requires actuation force of 45 cN, has 1.2mm pre travel and 3.2mm total travel distance.
+This low profile switch requires an actuation force of 45 cN, and has 1.2mm pre-travel and 3.2mm total travel distance.
 It is 35 percent shorter in height compared to a standard Cherry MX switch.

-Update: Cherry has introduced another low profile switch which Cherry MX Low Profile RGB Speed.
+Update: Cherry has introduced another low profile switch which is Cherry MX Low Profile RGB Speed.
 It is also a linear switch but actuates at 1.0mm distance only and requires 45 cN operating force for actuation.
-However, the total travel distance remains same at 3.2mm.
-This switch is faster in response compared to the Cherry MX Low Profile Red switch and is suited for ultra fast paced gaming.
+However, the total travel distance remains the same at 3.2mm.
+This switch is faster in response compared to the Cherry MX Low Profile Red switch and is suited for ultra fast-paced gaming.